Azareal/Gosora/README.md

 You will first want to follow the instructions in the section for updating dependencies.

-The update system is currently under development, but you can run `dev-update.bat` or `quick-update-linux` to update your instance to the latest commit and to update the associated database schema, etc.
+The update system is currently under development, but you can run `dev-update.bat` or `quick-update-linux` in `/home/gosora/src`to update your instance to the latest commit and to update the associated database schema, etc.

 If you're logged in as `root`, then you might want to switch to the `gosora` user with `su gosora`, you can switch back by typing `exit`.